mythaxis/mythaxis.github.io/content/issue-24/First Breath.md

-The beat still pounded at The Rez.
+{{<glyph>}}T{{</glyph>}}he beat still pounded at The Rez.
 The lights still flashed, the bodies still swayed.
 They had been gone for only a couple of hours, so nothing should have changed.
 It felt different, though.
 The lingering breath no longer did anything for him, Mara’s dampened it to nothingness.
 Or maybe she’d programmed exclusivity into the mod.
 Either way, he was getting nothing.
 He’d asked for another breath before they left the Narcs, trying to keep images of a begging junkie out of his head.
 She had given it—just a touch, and grudgingly—but it was already wearing off.
 It made him irritable.

 Nobody paid any attention as they went in, all lost in the drink, the drugs, or the dance.
 They went to Hardy’s usual table.